Al-Khatib prison: Justice

 At the beginning of 2019, two former employees of the Branch, sergeant Eyad al-Gharib and colonel Anwar Raslan, were arrested in Germany.
 They were tried for atrocities committed within Branch 251 between 2011 and 2012.

 In January 2021, Eyad al-Gharib was found guilty of complicity in crimes against humanity, for transporting demonstrators to the Branch.

 The verdict at the sentencing of al-Gharib officially recognized that crimes against humanity had been committed at al-Khatib.
 The judges declared that at the prison of Branch 251 of the Syrian General Intelligence Directorate, brutal physical and psychological violence was used to force confessions, obtain information about the opposition movement, and to prevent prisoners from participating in further demonstrations against the government.

 On 13 January 2022, Anwar Raslan, whose trial took place after the conviction of Al-Gharib, was found guilty of crimes against humanity by the High Court of Koblenz, as well as of the murder of 27 detainees between 2011 and 2012.
 He was sentenced to life in prison and is required to compensate the victims.
+Feras Fayyad, who testified as the first witness in the trial, was among the survivors whose testimony was cited by prosecutors in establishing the charges related to torture and sexual violence.